QuantEcon/cbc_2024/source_files/wednesday/jax_intro.md

 z_mesh = f(x_mesh, y_mesh)
 ```

-But there is one problem here: the mesh grids use a lot of memory.
+But there is one problem here: the inputs use a lot of memory.

 ```{code-cell} ipython3
 (x_mesh.nbytes + y_mesh.nbytes) / 1_000_000  # MB of memory